MostlyRice/StarrHealth_project/README.md

 - [x] The ability for coaches communicate notes from sessions to the students.
 These notes could be text posted onto the students’ profile or pdfs sent to the students through the site
 - [x] A messaging function that allows students and coaches to send messages back and forth.

+### Bugs & Issues

+- All known bugs have been resolved.

 ## Authors